Are communication and course structure working in teacher training?

 Which platform and subject knowledge improvements matter most?

-Simplifying the VLE and navigation reduces the cognitive load and frees time for study.
-Make communications accessible by default: plain language, clear subject lines, structured headings and formats compatible with assistive technologies.
-Alongside platform changes, deepen subject knowledge in areas trainees highlight—such as mental health and religious education—through up-to-date content and staff who can translate research into practice.
+Simplifying the VLE and navigation reduces cognitive load and frees time for study.
+Make communications accessible by default: plain language, clear subject lines, structured headings, and formats compatible with assistive technologies.
+Alongside platform changes, deepen subject knowledge in areas trainees highlight, such as mental health and religious education, through up-to-date content and staff who can translate research into practice.
+The result is a learning environment that is easier to navigate and more credible when students need specialist support.

 How Student Voice Analytics helps you